lazerwalker/tinsel/README.md

 **WARNING**: This costs real money.
 Twilio charges you to get a phone number through them ($1/month for a US number at the time of writing), as well as per minute of use ($0.01/minute for that same U.S. number to receive calls from a U.S. number).

-To say that more more time: **this will cost you real money.** We are not responsible for any charges you may incur.
+To say that once more: **this will cost you real money.** We are not responsible for any charges you may incur.

 1. Register for a Twilio account
 2. Buy a phone number capable of receiving voice calls